stas/thesis/chapters/2_architecture.md

 database table column.
 The application defines the following attachments types:

  * uploads, abstract interface to handle file uploads to cloud services
- * timestamps, used to represent event informations
+ * timestamps, used to represent event information
  * links, used to store and cache an HTTP URI[^uri] meta-data
  * locations, used to store and display geographic locations
  * task lists, simple set of items to organize and track objectives